10 Powerful Tips to Lose Weight After 50

 These are typically considered foods you can have as much as you want.

-However, they offer so much nutrition.
+They offer so much nutrition.
 I almost always include a serving of one of these with my meals.
 Most people are not overweight because they eat too many vegetables!

 Fruits are also a great source of carbohydrates.